orevaisaiah/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5-sign.c: A function that prints the sign of a number.
 5-sign.c: A function that prints the sign of a number.
 5-sign.c: A function that prints the sign of a number.
+6-abs.c : A function that computes the absolute value of an integer.